-Investment property is all real property held to earn rental income or for long-term capital appreciation rather than for use in production or for administrative purposes.
+Investment property is all real property held to earn rental income or for long-term capital appreciation rather than mainly for use in production or for administrative purposes.
 This property is measured at depreciated cost.
 Transaction costs are also included in the initial measurement.
 Depreciable investment property is depreciated over 50 years using the straight-line method.
-Fair values of investment property are stated in the Notes under (12) and are determined using the gross rental method or are derived from the current market prices of comparable real estate.
+Fair values of investment property are determined using the gross rental method or are derived from the current market prices of comparable real estate.
 Impairment losses for investment properties are recognized according to the principles described for intangible assets.